About Bill Grace

 His role is not to offer predictions or solutions, but to hold a structure within which practice, reflection, and communal discernment can unfold over time.
 He does not claim authority over what is emerging, nor does he speak on behalf of the Sacred.
 He offers what has been received and invites others into sustained practice and shared attentiveness.

-The work continues as it began: through listening, practice, and response to real conditions.
-Bill holds it with responsibility rather than ownership.
+The work continues through listening, practice, and response to real conditions.